ottozastrow/indexAnyFrontend/standlet/docs/docs/notified bodies/Article 42 - Designation and notification procedure.md

-scope of the designation indicating the conformity assessment activities as defined in this Regulation and the types of devices which the notified body is authorised to assess and, without prejudice to Article&nbsp;44, any conditions associated with the designation.</p>
+scope of the designation indicating the conformity assessment activities as defined in this Regulation and the types of devices which the notified body is authorised to assess and, without prejudice to [[Article&nbsp;44](../notified bodiesArticle 44 - Monitoring and reassessment of notified bodies.md)](../notified bodiesArticle 44 - Monitoring and reassessment of notified bodies.md), any conditions associated with the designation.</p>
    <p class="norm">4.&nbsp;&nbsp;The notification shall be accompanied
-by the final assessment report of the authority responsible for notified bodies, the final opinion of the joint assessment team referred to in Article&nbsp;39(9) and the recommendation of the MDCG.
+by the final assessment report of the authority responsible for notified bodies, the final opinion of the joint assessment team referred to in [[Article&nbsp;39](../notified bodiesArticle 39 - Assessment of the application.md)](../notified bodiesArticle 39 - Assessment of the application.md)(9) and the recommendation of the MDCG.
 Where the notifying Member&nbsp;State does not follow the recommendation of the MDCG, it shall provide a duly substantiated justification.</p>
    <p class="norm">5.&nbsp;&nbsp;The notifying Member&nbsp;State shall,
-without prejudice to Article&nbsp;44, inform the Commission and the other Member&nbsp;States of any conditions associated with the designation and provide documentary evidence regarding the arrangements in place to ensure that the notified body will be monitored regularly
+without prejudice to [[Article&nbsp;44](../notified bodiesArticle 44 - Monitoring and reassessment of notified bodies.md)](../notified bodiesArticle 44 - Monitoring and reassessment of notified bodies.md), inform the Commission and the other Member&nbsp;States of any conditions associated with the designation and provide documentary evidence regarding the arrangements in place to ensure that the notified body will be monitored regularly